Peter Geach: Philosophical work

 His early work includes the classic texts Mental Acts and Reference and Generality, the latter defending an essentially modern conception of reference against medieval theories of supposition.
 His Catholic perspective was integral to his philosophy.
 He was perhaps the founder of analytical Thomism (though the current of thought running through his and Elizabeth Anscombe's work to the present day was only ostensibly so named forty years later by John Haldane), the aim of which is to synthesise Thomistic and analytic approaches.
 Geach was a student and an early follower of Ludwig Wittgenstein whilst at the University of Cambridge.

 Geach defends the Thomistic position that human beings are essentially rational animals, each one miraculously created.
 He dismissed Darwinistic attempts to regard reason as inessential to humanity, as "mere sophistry, laughable, or pitiable."
 He repudiated any capacity for language in animals as mere "association of manual signs with things or performances."

 Geach dismissed both pragmatic and epistemic conceptions of truth, commending a version of the correspondence theory proposed by Thomas Aquinas.
 He argues that there is one reality rooted in God himself, who is the ultimate truthmaker.
 God, according to Geach, is truth.
 While they lived, he saw W. V. Quine and Arthur Prior as his allies, in that they held three truths: that there are no non-existent beings; that a proposition can occur in discourse without being there asserted; and that the sense of a term does not depend on the truth of the proposition in which it occurs.
-He is said to have invented the famous ethical example of the stuck potholer, when arguing against the idea that it might be right to kill a child to save its mother.
+He is said to have invented the famous ethical example of the stuck potholer, when arguing against the idea that it might be right to kill a child to save their mother.

 In metaethics, a debate developed in the 1960s and 1970s as to whether it was possible to logically derive categorical 'ought' statements from 'is' statements.
 The debate famously involved Richard Hare, Max Black, Philippa Foot and John Searle among others.
 Geach made a notable contribution to this debate with a paper published in 1977, which purported to derive one categorical 'ought' from purely factual premises.

+Geach has famously argued that the notion of absolute identity should be abandoned, to be replaced with relative identity predicates.